CephalofairGames/frosthaven-faq/index.md

 <p><b>If I create Hazardous Terrain via an item, does it use my tiles and count against my limit?</b> Yes, all Hazardous Terrain created by you uses your class-specific overlay files and counts towards your limit no matter how it's made.</p>

 <p><b>Cooling (1, bot) - How does this interact with my Move 1 abilities, such as Igneous Path?</b> While a Move 0 is not a Move ability, and no Move ability will actually end up being performed, attempting a Move 1 will use up one slot on Cooling's persistent.</p>

+<p><b>Igneous Path (1, top) - What does "direct path" mean, here?</b> Each hex you choose for the path must be both further away from you, and closer to the destination hex.
+Think of it like a Push, if that helps, where each hex of the Push must be further from you.</p>

 <p><b>Quenched Rage (1, top) - What happens if an obstacle would be placed in an illegal hex via this action?</b> The hazardous terrain is removed but an obstacle is not created.</p>